Skip to content

 Getting Around Jakarta

-The traffic is crazy in Jakarta, yes, but getting around as a tourist can be quite fun and an experience of its own.
-Taxis are a reliable and easy (but more expensive way) to get around Jakarta.
-The KRL Commuter Line, or metro train, makes stops at or near several of the city’s best attractions.
+The traffic is crazy in Jakarta, yes, but getting around as a tourist can be quite fun and an experience all on its own.
+You have the KRL Commuter Line, or metro train, that makes stops near several of the city’s best attractions.
 Plus, the train is affordable for sightseers on a budget.
-A bajaj (two-seater vehicle on three wheels) or motocycle taxi is a cheap transportation option for short trips.
-Finally, public buses are available and super affordable, but travelers new to the city may have trouble navigating the lines.
+A bajaj (two-seater vehicle on three wheels) or motocycle taxi is provides a cheap transportation option for short trips.
+Public buses are available and super affordable, though it can be challenging to navigate the lines.
 Also, while bus rides are cheap, they tend to take up a ton of travel time.
-For travelers seeking an excellent cultural experience, however, a single-trip bus ride is highly recommended!

 Jakarta itinerary-travel Indonesia-Old Town-Kota Tua-Fatahillah Square